andrezero/andretorgal.site.old/content/pages/about/work.md

 <p class="year">2002</p>

 Leading a small team of brave developers, designing and creating an innovative product, a first of the kind in the _automation industry_.
 Mostly using _web technologies_ for UI, but also going full hands-on with _industrial hardware_ - networks, card readers, gadgets and sensors of every kind.

 Quite a reception from the market.
 Around mid 2006, there were 20 instances operating across the country, and plans to go much further.

+<p class="year">2003</p>

+(Re)discovering Agile since I first came across a certain manifesto.
+In the early 2000s, I was mostly learning _XP_ and _Agile Modeling_, and how to design and develop in collaboration, writing tests, pairing and reviewing.

 <p class="year">2005</p>